Crystals for set-valued decomposition tableaux: Second construction

-Yu also demonstrates a close relationship between his $\sqgln$-crystals $\SetTab_n(\lambda)$ and \defn{Lascoux polynomials}.
-It would be plausible to expect a similar relationship between the $\sqqn$-crystals $\SetDTab_n(\lambda)$ and the \defn{$P$-Lascoux polynomials} introduced in \cite{MarScr}.
-We hope to explore this along with the preceding conjecture in future work.
+Yu \cite{Yu} also demonstrates a close relationship between his $\sqgln$-crystals $\SetTab_n(\lambda)$ and \defn{Lascoux polynomials}.
+It would be interesting to know if there is a similar relationship between the $\sqqn$-crystals $\SetDTab_n(\lambda)$ and the \defn{$P$-Lascoux polynomials} introduced in \cite{MarScr}.